 The entrance to Hershey Sweet Lights is located along Boat House Road (which you must access from Sand Beach Road as the road is closed at Route 39).
 After paying the per-car entrance fee, we started our drive through the lights.

 Since we visited shortly after the 5pm opening time on a weekday, we didn’t encounter much of a crowd.
 Even so, the pace probably proceeded a bit more slowly than we would have liked as we were at the mercy of the cars in front of us.
-However, this slower pace allowed us to see more of the lights, and gave us a chance to fully relish the experience.
+However, this slower pace allowed us to see more of the lights and gave us a chance to fully relish the experience.

 The entire Hershey Sweet Lights course is two miles in length and is said to have approximately 600 animated displays and 2 million lights!
+That makes this one of the largest displays of Christmas lights in PA!

 The largest and most impressive of these displays are right at the beginning in a large field near the main entrance.
 The large displays here include whimsical versions of Hersheypark rides, odes to the holiday season, and an animated version of the 12 Days of Christmas.